-Kathryn L. Keough, PhD, is a post-doctoral fellow in the Anxiety Disorders Center at the Child Mind Institute.
+Kathryn L. Keough, PhD, is an associate psychologist in the Anxiety Disorders Center at the Child Mind Institute.
 Dr. Keough has a specialized interest in the evaluation and treatment of children and families managing anxiety, trauma, and obsessive-compulsive disorders.
 She has experience treating selective mutism, social anxiety, separation anxiety, generalized anxiety, phobias, post-traumatic stress disorder, and obsessive-compulsive disorder in children and adults.
 She has also provided treatment for individuals with a wide range of other psychiatric disorders, including depression, ADHD, and autism, among others.

 Dr. Keough has been extensively trained in various evidence-based treatments, including cognitive behavioral therapy (CBT), parent-child interaction therapy (PCIT), exposure and response prevention (ERP), and dialectical behavior therapy (DBT).
 She is also a certified therapist in PCIT for Selective Mutism.
 She utilizes an integrative and person-centered approach to best meet the needs of the individual and their family, while working collaboratively with families, schools, and other natural supports in the client’s life to promote lasting change.